Partnering for Performance

 Locating and Refueling Satellites

 NASA worked with Optikos to develop a system to characterize visible wavelength lenses used in the RESTORE-L payload.
 Optikos delivered a unique quality measurement station designed to characterize the image quality of lens systems used on the NASA Restore-L Satellite Service Robots.
 These lenses act as the system’s “eyes” as it approaches and docks with a target satellite.
 To simulate docking conditions, a special Optikos LensCheck™ System projects resolution targets and measures the quality of lens imagery as the targets move from long to short range distances.
-The mission details can be found at this publically available link here.
+The mission details can be found at this publicly available link here.
 Have a project in mind?
 Get started here.